OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

-_SoundCloud is updating its Terms of Use on May 25, 2018.
-See the updated terms at https://soundcloud.com/terms-of-use/05-2018._

 SoundCloud Terms of Use

 Welcome to SoundCloud®, a service provided by SoundCloud Limited (**“SoundCloud”**, **“we”** **“our”**, or **“us”**).

-These Terms of Use govern your use of soundcloud.com and m.soundcloud.com (together, the **“Website”**), our mobile and desktop apps (our **"Apps"**) and all related players, widgets, tools, applications, data, software, APIs (which may also be subject to separate API Terms of Use) and other services provided by SoundCloud (the **“Services”**).
+These Terms of Use govern your use of soundcloud.com and m.soundcloud.com (together, the **“Website”**), our mobile and desktop apps (our **"Apps"**) and all related players, widgets, tools, features, applications, data, software, APIs (which may also be subject to separate API Terms of Use) and other services provided by SoundCloud (the **“Services”**).

-These Terms of Use, together with our Privacy Policy, Cookies Policy, Community Guidelines and any other terms specifically referred to in any of those documents, constitute a legally binding agreement (the **“Agreement”**) between you and SoundCloud in relation to your use of the Website, Apps and Services (together, the **“Platform”**).
+These Terms of Use, together with our Community Guidelines and any other terms specifically referred to in any of those documents, all of which are incorporated by reference into these Terms of Use, constitute a legally binding contract (the **“Agreement”**), between you and SoundCloud in relation to your use of the Website, Apps and Services (together, the **“Platform”**).

+Please also be sure to review our Privacy Policy and Cookies Policy for more information on how we collect and use data relating to the use and performance of the Platform, as well as our responsibilities and your rights in relation to any processing of your personal data.

-These Terms of Use are divided into the following sections:
+These Terms of Use consist of the following sections:

-*   Acceptance of Terms of Use Basically, by using SoundCloud® you accept our Terms of Use, Privacy Policy, Cookies Policy and Community Guidelines and agree to abide by them.
+*   Acceptance of Terms of Use Basically, by using SoundCloud® you accept our Terms of Use and Community Guidelines and agree to abide by them.

 *   Changes to Terms of Use This section explains that our terms of Use may change from time to time.